jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 ### English

 * If you are not satisfied with your English score, you’re in luck!
-The general consensus is that ACT<sup>®</sup> English is the easiest section to improve in because it is mostly just grammar rules.
+The general consensus is that ACT English is the easiest section to improve in because it is mostly just grammar rules.
-* ACT<sup>®</sup> English is heavily based on grammar rules.
-Learn all the grammar rules tested by the ACT<sup>®</sup>, and ingrain them into your memory by applying those grammar rules in your daily life, your writing, and in your English classes.
+* ACT English is heavily based on grammar rules.
+Learn all the grammar rules tested by the ACT, and ingrain them into your memory by applying those grammar rules in your daily life, your writing, and in your English classes.
 You can also improve your grammar by reading formal books and articles that use proper grammar.
 * Conciseness is key.
 For questions that test conciseness (e.g., questions for which every answer choice is grammatically correct, and the only difference is conciseness), choose the shortest answer choice.
 * Avoid redundancy.
 If the answer choice repeats something that was previously stated, it is incorrect.
 * Take context into account.
 For many questions, the correct answer is decided not only by the sentence the underlined phrase is in, but also the preceding or succeeding sentence.